 We are big hummus eaters over here, and you can usually find some in the fridge.
 It is great for quick lunches as well as a light snack during the day.
-Not to mention the things we do with it when making an Middle Eastern dinner at home.
+Not to mention the things we do with it when making a Middle Eastern dinner at home.
 This beet hummus will not disappoint.
 It is easy to make, delicious to eat and the vibrant color is a show stopper!
 Most recipes call for steaming or boiling the beets.
 DO NOT do it.
-Boil beets zaps out the beautiful color as well as most of the nutrients.
+Boiling beets zaps out the beautiful color as well as most of the nutrients.
 Folks, it just reminds me of vegetables on the table during the 70’s.
-Steaming is a tad better but still DO NOT do it.
+Steaming is a tad better but still, DO NOT do it.
 You want flavor and the best way to preserve that rich earthy flavor we love with beets is by roasting.
 I roast them a couple hours or the day before wanting to make the hummus.
 It is simple wash the beets, lay in a large piece of foil, drizzle with olive oil and a sprinkle of salt, then roast at 425 until fork tender.
 After they cool, then peel with a knife.

 To spice things up I use Aleppo pepper in this hummus recipe.
 Aleppo is definitely a favorite of ours and I use it often.
-It is a turkish pepper that is widely used in Middle Eastern delights.
+It is a Turkish pepper that is widely used in Middle Eastern delights.
 It has a medium heat level with a slight sweetness.
-I love the heat of the aleppo pepper, as it is pleasant and not a slap me in the face hot!
+I love the heat of the Aleppo pepper, as it is pleasant and not a slap me in the face hot!
 It is great mixed with beets and chickpeas.

 You are going to love this crazy gorgeous hummus, even if beets are not your thing, I think you will dig this recipe!

 Thank you for joining us at the Chez Us table; we love having you here.